The Devil's Advocate (1997 film).

 1. physical or moral weakness

-2. (often plural) fault symptomatic of moral weakness
+2. (often plural) a fault symptomatic of moral weakness

 6. Abuse.